yashbmewada/harmony-bookmarks-organizer/Readme.md

 - Another method can be to create a `ThreadPool` where the size of the pool can be `min( number of cores *2 , length of url list)` as the machine can allow us to easily spawn around `number of cores *2 ` threads very safely.
 Also, spawning that many threads can be considered feasible as the cost would not be as big as overhead of a netweork request.

+- We can add more optimization of allowing it to read from bookmarks files and output to a bookmarks file.

 - Thus, the solution has the best performance if implemented with Asynchronous requests.

 In case you wish to contribute, generate an issue and create a pull request.